While it may seem like the latest trend, oil pulling has been around for 3,000 years.

 Based on the research today, coconut oil pulling can be used as a safe addition to your oral hygiene routine.

 Just like how flossing and brushing are not the same thing but work toward the same goal, coconut oil pulling has its unique benefits that can help you achieve optimal oral health in conjunction with flossing, brushing, and regular professional cleanings and checkups with your dentist.

-To find out if coconut oil pulling will benefit you, visit your preferred orthodontic provider today.
+To find out if coconut oil pulling will benefit you, visit your preferred orthodontist in Seattle today.

 - Contact us to schedule your appointment

 - Call our Magnolia office: 206-284-0059